• Skip to primary navigation

 I will never give up roasted Brussels sprouts, but every once in a while a fresh perspective does good for your appreciation of the bitter, sweet, caramelization of roasting.

-Shaved Brussels Sprouts Salad with Pecorino and Capers
+Shaved and Sauteed Brussels Sprouts with Pears Recipe

 13. Cauliflower